 There is no saying more degrading than this: "It is better to be the tail of a lion than the head of a dog."
 It is a responsibility to think and act for yourself.
-Most people hate responsibility: therefore they join something and become the tail of some lion.
-They say: "My party can act for me-my Church can do my thinking.
+Most people hate responsibility; therefore they join something and become the tail of some lion.
+They say: "My party can act for me-my church can do my thinking.
 It is enough for me to pay taxes and obey the lion to which I belong, without troubling myself about the right, the wrong, or the why or the wherefore of anything whatever."
 These people are respectable.
-They hate reformers, and dislike to have their minds disturbed.
+They hate reformers, and dislike exceedingly to have their minds disturbed.
 They regard convictions as very disagreeable things to have.
 They love forms, and enjoy, beyond everything else, telling what a splendid tail their lion has, and what a troublesome dog their neighbor is.
-Beside this natural inclination to avoid personal responsibility is, and always has been, the fact that every religionist has warned men against the presumption and wickedness of thinking for themselves.
+Besides this natural inclination to avoid personal responsibility, is and always has been, the fact, that every religionist has warned men against the presumption and wickedness of thinking for themselves.
 The reason has been denounced by all Christendom as the only unsafe guide.
-Church has left nothing undone to prevent man following the logic of his brain.
+The Church has left nothing undone to prevent man following the logic of his brain.
 The plainest facts have been covered with the mantle of mystery.
-The grossest absurdities have been declared to be self-evident facts.
-The order of nature has been, as it were, reversed, and the hypocritical few might govern the honest many.
-The man who stood by the conclusion of his reason was denounced as a scorner and hater of God and his holy Church.
-From the organisation of the first Church until this moment, to think your own thoughts has been inconsistent with membership. member has borne the marks of collar and chain and whip.
-No man ever seriously attempted to reform a Church without being cast out and hunted down by the hounds of hypocrisy. highest crime against a creed is to change it.
-Reformation is treason.
+The grossest the dwelling-place of slaves and serfs? simply for the purpose of raising orthodox Christians?
+That he did a few miracles to astonish them; and that all the evils of life are simply his punishments, and that he is finally going to turn heaven into a kind of religious museum filled with Baptist barnacles, petrified Presbyterians and Methodist mummies?
+I want no heaven for which I must give my reason, and no happiness in exchange for my liberty, and no immortality that demands the surrender of my individuality.
+Better rot in the windowless tomb, to which there is no door but the red mouth of the pallid worm, than wear the jewelled collar even of a god.